Work in prison

 The inmate cannot benefit from the activity premium while in prison.

-The work structure must meet certain obligations.
+The work structure must comply with certain obligations.

 Occupational medicine and labor inspectorates can intervene in prison.